mutaraw/HTF-Z-Score-Trading-Strategy/README.md

 - Normalizes data via z-score for comparability.

 ## Cons:
 - Lookahead settings might cause repainting if not used carefully but with tab or desktop reload per-minute, false signals can be filtered.
+These pine script limitations can be dealt with in python.
 - Simplistic smoothing may require further refinement.

+## How to Use
+- Open TradingView: Open the TradingView platform and navigate to the chart of the asset you want to trade.

+- Open Pine Editor: Click on the "Pine Editor" button at the bottom of the TradingView interface.

+- Copy and Paste: Copy the code provided above and paste it into the Pine Editor.

+- Adjust Inputs: Modify the input parameters according to your preferences and trading strategy.
+Pay careful attention to the HTF timeframe, lookback periods, and thresholds.
+Experiment to find what works best for your trading style and the specific market you're analyzing.

+- Add to Chart: Click the "Add to Chart" button to apply the strategy to your chart.

+- Backtesting:  Use TradingView's backtesting capabilities to evaluate the strategy's historical performance.
+Be aware of the limitations of backtesting, as past performance is not indicative of future results.
+Consider walk-forward analysis or other techniques to reduce overfitting.

+- Alerts: Configure alerts in TradingView to receive notifications when trading signals are generated.
+Remember to replace the placeholder phone number in the alert() function with your own.

 Author: Tugume William Mutara (watchdawg2025) Copyright © 2025.
 All rights reserved.